 FINDINGS

-The first approach we took to determine the mechanism of anti-virulence by the protein PriM was to create targeted mutations based on the structure of PriM.
-We generated F. tularensis strains that encode the PriM protein with mutations in regions corresponding to distinct structures (Table 1).
-One PriM mutant targets the tip region, altering the charge from electropositive to neutral by replacing all X amino acids in the tip region to glycines (which we refer to as PriM (mtip), Table 1).
+Production of the PriM protein has been shown to prevent virulence in F. tularensis.
+The molecular mechanism behind this anti-virulence function is still unknown.
+By first examining the structure of the PriM protein and identifying potentially critical features we can determine which features are contributing to the anti-virulence properties of the protein.
+We generated F. tularensis strains that encode the PriM protein with mutations in regions corresponding to distinct structures to see if any of these changes disrupt the anti-virulence functions of PriM.(Table 1).
+One PriM mutant targets the tip region, altering the charge from electropositive to neutral by replacing all thirteen amino acids in the tip region to glycines (which we refer to as PriM (mtip), Table 1).
 The second PriM mutant targets the disulfide bond by replacing one of the cysteines, cysteine 303, to alanine (which we refer to as PriM (C303A)).
 The third PriM mutant targets the potential small-molecule binding pocket by altering the charged resides that make up the pocket idues to alanines (which we refer to as PriM(mpk)).

 Table 1.
 Overview of strains created with mutations in priM